When to See a Doctor for Toenail Fungus: 8 Key Signs You Shouldn’t Ignore

 • Fungal Culture – identifies the exact species of fungus, though results may take up to 3 weeks

-• PAS Stain (Periodic Acid-Schiff) – a more accurate biopsy method in some cases【Mayo Clinic†2†】
+• PAS Stain (Periodic Acid-Schiff) – a more accurate biopsy method in some cases【Mayo Clinic†2†

 These tests are critical because some nail abnormalities are not fungal at all, and using antifungal treatments without proper diagnosis can lead to frustration, side effects, and no improvement.

-After confirmation, the doctor will tailor a treatment plan based on:
+Personalized Treatment Plan After confirmation, the doctor will tailor a treatment plan based on:

 • Type and severity of the infection